-- 1. Start with the display reading IdLE, Press ENTER. - 2.
+- 1. Start with the display reading "IdLE", press ENTER. - 2.
 Select PMC Mode.
-If "PMC" is displayed, press ENTER, else press an arrow key to display "PMC" and then press ENTER. - 3.
+If "PMC" is displayed, press ENTER, or press an arrow key to display "PMC" and then press ENTER. - 3.
 Select Desired Program.
 Use the arrow keys to scroll to the desired program and press ENTER - 4.
 Adjust Temperature.
-Use the arrow keys to adjust the peak temperature if desired and Press ENTER.
-To keep factory Temperature Setting Press ENTER. - 5.
+Use the arrow keys to adjust the peak temperature if desired and press ENTER.
+To keep factory Temperature Setting, press ENTER. - 5.
 Adjust Hold Time.
-Use the arrow keys to adjust the peak temperature Hold Time if desired and Press EN-TER.
-To keep factory Hold Time Setting, Press ENTER. - 6.
+Use the arrow keys to adjust the peak temperature Hold Time if desired and press ENTER.
+To keep factory Hold Time Setting, press ENTER. - 6.
 The display will read "rEdI".
-Press the Down Arrow to Review the Program. - 7.
-READY "rEdi" You are now at ready.
-Press ENTER to start the firing.
+Press the Down Arrow to Review the program. - 7.
+If the program is correct, press ENTER to start the firing.